Citalopram Review: The Best Depression Treatment?

 Our Mental Wellness Recommendation

-We recommend a platform called Brightside to patients on a mental health journey.
-It's an online therapy and medication platform that connects patients with licensed therapists and doctors from the comfort of their home.
+Brightside Health is our top online therapy pick, as this platform connects patients with licensed therapists and doctors from the comfort of their home.

 medical review published in the Clinical Psychology & Psychotherapy journal found that online therapy was equally effective to in-person therapy for treating depression, anxiety and PTSD.
-Therapy may be a good first option for patients who want to avoid the side effects of medication.

 Brightside also can connect patients with licensed psychiatrists that can prescribe medication.
 Some patients choose only therapy, some choose only medication, and some choose both.
-The brand reports that 86% of members feel significantly better within 12 weeks of treatment.

 Patients with and without health insurance can use Brightside.
 For many patients with health insurance, treatment is entirely covered by insurance.

-The cost for medication without health insurance is capped at $95/month and the cost for therapy without health insurance is capped at $299/month.
+The cost for medication without health insurance is capped at $95/month, and the cost for therapy without health insurance is capped at $299/month at the time of updating this article.

-Interested patients can check out Brightside at this link to the brand's website.
+Interested patients can check out Brightside at this link to the brand's official website.

 Stay up-to-date on our research reviews